 COM 326.
-Social Media Production (formerly Writing for Web 2.0; 2017-2018 academic catalog) 3 credits An examination of the Internet and social networks as message delivery media.
-This course explores the impact of technology on how media professional do their job, the way stories are told, and the manner in which relationships with audiences are nurtured and transformed.
+Social Media Production

+An examination of the Internet and social networks as message delivery media.
+This course explores the impact of technology on how media professionals do their job, the way stories are told, and the manner in which relationships with audiences are nurtured and transformed.
 Students will study current issues in the industry, focusing on advances in technology and their impact on both the practice and the business of media.